 Private email to his fond Mama

-Published by Orion in 2014 in hardback, trade paperback and mass market paperback.
+Published by Orion in 2014.
+Now available in mass market paperback.
 Also in e-book and unabridged audio download.